Was it a Cumulus Goosulus or a Cirroduckilaris cloud?

 It appeared to be a mixed-breed variety, he said.

-“The smooth-looking long cloud looks like altocumulus-lenticularis, or lenticular cloud for short, which people of Hawke’s Bay will be no strangers to.
+“The smooth-looking long cloud looks like altocumulus-lenticularis, or lenticular cloud for short, which people of Hawke’s Bay will be no strangers to,” Ferris said.

 “The ‘wings’ look more like a bit of cirrocumulus, but it’s hard to determine their height from a single image so it could also be altocumulus.”